-- Engineering Science (B.S. | Minor)
+- Engineering Science (B.S.)

 Additional Program Information

-Why engineering at Sweet Briar?
+What is distinctive about studying engineering science at Sweet Briar?

 Our interdisciplinary program prepares students to work effectively in multidisciplinary teams.
-Our graduates, prepared to approach problems at the systems-level, are ready for industry or graduate school.
+Our graduates, prepared to approach problems at the systems level, are ready for industry or graduate school.

 Many have studied in a wide range of graduate engineering programs, including: Dartmouth, University of Virginia, Johns Hopkins and Virginia Tech, to name a few.